mmtk/mmtk-core/docs/userguide/src/portingguide/concerns/weakref.md

 The following is the algorithm for processing ephemerons.
 It gradually discovers ephemerons as we do the tracing.
 We maintain a queue of ephemerons which is empty before the `Closure` stage.

-1. In `Scanning::scan_object` and `Scanning::scan_object_and_trace_edges`, we enqueue ephemerons as
+1. In `Scanning::scan_object` and `Scanning::scan_object_and_trace_edges`, we enqueue ephemerons
-    we scan them, but do not trace either the key or the value fields.
+    (into the queue of ephemerons we created before) as we scan them, but do not trace either the key or the value fields.
 2. In `Scanning::process_weak_refs`, we iterate through all ephemerons in the queue.
 If the key of an ephemeron has been reached, but its value has not yet been reached, then retain its value, and remove the ephemeron from the queue.
 Otherwise, keep the object in the queue.